Skip to content

 3. After pouring the mixture down the drain, plug the drain with a rag or stopper and allow it to sit for 30 minutes to an hour.

 Next, run hot water down the drain for five minutes.
 If your bathtub is still clogged, repeat the process until it runs freely again.
-This is a practical approach how to unclog bathtub drain without removing the stopper.
+This is a practical approach how to unclog the bathtub drain without removing the stopper.

 5. Use Chemicals down the Drain